microsoft/CCF/attestation-container/README.md

 go run . --insecure-virtual
 ```

-You can find the details of the flag and other flags in [attestation-container.go](https://github.com/microsoft/CCF/blob/main/attestation-container/attestation-container.go)
+You can find the details of the flag and other flags by running `go run . --help`.

 ## Build